 Introduction

+Experiments alone are no longer enough to generate the causal inferences needed by Ecology.
 As Ecology advances to tackle problems at scales from the continental to global, we are putting our theories to empirical test like never before – working at larger scales in space and time and with unprecedented streams of data.
 To address fundamental questions in ecology with these data, we desire to answer questions addressing causal relationships - either for testing of basic theory at scale or for informing conservation and resource management.
 Classically in ecology, understanding causal relationships between variables in nature has been the domain of experiments.
-As Ecology seeks to address theory and application at scale, however, we rapidly move beyond a scale where ideal randomized experiments are possible, and instead must be able to seize the opportunity of new large-scale sources of observational data.
+As Ecology seeks to address theory and application at scale, however, we rapidly move beyond a scale where ideal randomized experiments are possible (reviwed in Kimmel et al 2021), and instead must be able to seize the opportunity of new large-scale sources of observational data.

 Our ability to test causal hypotheses and uncover causal relationships in observational data is limited by two fundamental problems.
 First, nature is complex!
 When we model observational data, there are sure to be a number of lurking confounding variables – known and unknown – ready to muck up our best attempts at valid inference.
 Even when we know what counfounders we must gird ourselves against, collecting all of the data needed to model each and every one might prove impossible.
 Second, we are but human.
 As humans, we are limited by our ability to imagine how the different elements of complex ecological systems are linked together.
 It is hard to try and think through the entirety of the natural history of a system in order to build an analysis of observational data that will produce valid results when it comes to statements of causality.
 It is easy to deem the entire endeavor impossible, and dismiss results from observation out of hand.
 This dismissal comes from our understanding of how the two above issues work to create a single large problem - one that is often meant when one invokes the old and dreaded chestnut “Correlation is not causation.”

 This problem implied by this statement is the absence of measurement of key factors in observational data sets creating what is known as omitted variable bias in our analyses (Wooldridge 2015, Rinella et al. 2020).
 In short, by omitting variables that influence both a predictor and response of inference - known as a confounding variable - our estimate of the relationship between the predictor and response is biased away from its true value.
 This bias could be positive or negative, and we have no way of knowing its direction.